HelgeCPH/cpython_energy/README.md

-# On the Energy Consumption of Various Versions of CPython
+# On the Energy Consumption of CPython

 ## What is this?

-This repository contains all code and data to reproduce the experiment and results that are described in the paper _"On the Energy Consumption of Various Versions of CPython"_
+This repository contains all code and data to reproduce the experiment and results that are described in the paper _"On the Energy Consumption of CPython"_

 ## Structure of this repository